programminghistorian/ph-submissions/lessons/gravity-model.md

 # The Historical Case Study

-The tutorial is based upon a historical case study built from:
+While gravity models can be used in a range of different migration and trade studies, this tutorial uses a specific historical case study of migration based on the history of vagrancy in eighteenth century London as an example for readers to follow.
+The materials used in this case study are built from:

 1 - Adam Crymble, Adam Dennett, Tim Hitchcock, "Modelling regional imbalances in English plebeian migration to late eighteenth-century London", *Economic History Review*, 71, 3 (2018), pp. 747-771: https://doi.org/10.1111/ehr.12569 (Paywall until July 2019).